 While it doesn’t matter too much because a bug is a bug, these are the most common types of bugs you may find:

 - Sawtoothed grain beetle

 And while these are the bugs you may find in your hamster’s food, just their presence can lead to other bugs, such as cockroaches, ants, and spiders.
+And your hamster may even eat the spiders!
 So if you think the problem is just for your hamster to figure out, think again!

 The aforementioned bugs can be detrimental to your hamster’s health by contaminating their food, ultimately leading to minor or more severe digestive problems and other infections.
 And the longer the issue goes unchecked, the more sever the health issue can become.
 That’s why it’s so important to get rid of the bugs as soon as possible.
 The easiest way to do that is to get rid of the contaminated food and start over with a new food source stored the right away, especially since these bugs are hard to remove and will quickly reproduce and multiply.